Introducing Pokedex.org: a progressive webapp for Pokémon fans

 Of course, any webapp can suffer from slowdowns if you're not careful to keep an eye on the Chrome profiler and constantly check your assumptions on a real device.
 Some of the issues I ran into:

-1. CSS sprites are great for reducing the payload size, but they slowed the app down to a crawl due to excessive memory usage.
+- CSS sprites are great for reducing the payload size, but they slowed the app down to a crawl due to excessive memory usage.
 I ultimately went with base64 inlining.

-3. Be careful what libraries you choose!
+s that are in the visible viewport, with stubs for everything else.
+This cuts down on memory usage, making the animations and touch interactions much snappier.
+And once again, all of the list computation and diffing is done inside of the web worker, so scrolling is kept buttery-smooth.
+This works with as many as 649 Pokémon being shown at once. - Be careful what libraries you choose!
 I'm using MUI as my "Material" CSS library, which is great for bootstrapping, but sadly I discovered that it often wasn't doing the optimal thing for performance.
 So I ended up having to re-implement parts of it myself.
-For instance, the side menu was originally being animated using margin-left instead of transform, which leads to janky animations on mobile.
+For instance, the side menu was originally being animated using

-4. Event listeners are a menace.
-At one point MUI was adding an event listener on every <li> (for the "ripple" effect), which slowed down even the hardware-accelerated CSS animations due to memory usage.
+(for the "ripple" effect), which slowed down even the hardware-accelerated CSS animations due to memory usage.
 Luckily the Chrome Dev Tools has a "Show scrolling perf issues" checkbox, which immediately revealed the problem:

 Browser support #